Indefinite Pronouns

 No is used with both count and non-count nouns, and it can be used in both singular and plural forms.

-None is used with both count and non-count nouns, and it can be used in both singular and plural forms.
+None is used with both count and non-count nouns, and the nouns can be used in both singular and plural forms.
 However, when used with count nouns, it is often followed by an of and a plural noun.

 I have none of the patience required for this task (a non-count noun in singular form).

-None of the books on the shelf interest me” (count noun in plural form).
+None of the books on the shelf interest me (count nouns in plural form).

 For example, none of my friends were at the party (the plural verb were is used to agree with the plural noun friends).